louissxu/push_swap_visualiser/README.md

 **Hosted at - https://louissxu.github.io/push_swap_visualiser/**

+## Demo

+Select "Solution - @louissxu" for a embedded solution to view the functioning of the visualiser for a demo of this react project.
+However, if you are a current 42 student I would strongly suggest not viewing this solution before trying to design and optimise your own solution.
+A large part of the value of this project is the reasoning and solving the puzzle yourself.

 ## Quick Start

 Download the python linker (./linker/linker.py).
 The easiest is to put it in the same directory as your push_swap executable.
 However it will run from any directory.